phaustin/quantecon-example/book/docs/python_advanced_features.md

 print(__name__)
 ```

-Now let\'s look at two different ways of running it in IPython
+Now let's look at two different ways of running it in IPython

 ```{code-cell} ipython3
 import mod  # Standard import